 Advanced pH testing for patients with typical symptoms but normal endoscopy

 (See also the American College of Gastroenterology’s 2013 guidelines for the diagnosis and treatment of gastroesophageal reflux disease.)

 A detailed history points to the diagnosis.
 Patients with typical symptoms of GERD may be given a trial of acid-suppressing therapy.
 Patients who do not improve, or have long-standing symptoms or symptoms of complications, should undergo further testing.

 Endoscopy, with cytologic washings and/or biopsy of abnormal areas, is the test of choice.
 Endoscopic biopsy is the only test that consistently detects the columnar mucosal changes of Barrett esophagus.
-Patients with unremarkable endoscopy findings who have typical symptoms despite treatment with proton pump inhibitors should undergo advanced pH testing Ambulatory pH Monitoring Ambulatory 24-hour esophageal pH monitoring with or without intraluminal impedance testing is currently the most common test for quantifying gastroesophageal reflux ( 1).
-The principal indications... read more .
+Patients with unremarkable endoscopy findings who have typical symptoms despite treatment with proton pump inhibitors should undergo advanced pH testing Ambulatory pH Monitoring Ambulatory 24-hour esophageal pH monitoring with or without intraluminal impedance testing is currently the most common test for quantifying gastroesophageal reflux (see the American College... read more .
 Although barium swallow readily shows esophageal ulcers and peptic strictures, it is less useful for mild to moderate reflux; in addition, most patients with abnormalities require subsequent endoscopy.
 Endoscopic findings can be used to grade the severity of reflux esophagitis (1 Diagnosis references Incompetence of the lower esophageal sphincter allows reflux of gastric contents into the esophagus, causing burning pain.
 Prolonged reflux may lead to esophagitis, stricture, and rarely metaplasia... read more ):